Voggo/GraphRNN-2DRP/README.md

 - The dataset each model has been trained with is inside the model folder if testing on the training data.
 - Remember to change the "test" variable to false, as this changes to using the training part of the dataset.

+The output packing solutions will be inside the respective model folder.